Category: Arkansas

 We enjoyed the Arkansas SCB.
 It has a lovely dome!
 There’s something to be said for clean lines and modest decorations.
 It had not one, but two of these fantastic staircases.

-I would have to say the best part of this SCB for us was the State Treasury room where they let us hold half a million dollars!!
+I would have to say the best part of the Arkansas SCB for us was the State Treasury room where they let us hold half a million dollars!!
 Guys!!
+Wow!!
 Have you ever touched so much money at once?
 We couldn’t pass up the opportunity to hold the money ourselves.
 We each got to hold the stack of money while the tour guide (I’m so bad with names) told us a bit about the history of the safe.
 He also gave the boys some perspective on how much money it takes to go to college and raise a kid.
 I think they were pretty surprised.
 We asked if he’d ever had anyone try to take off with the money.
 He said he hadn’t, but they do school fieldtrips there and he had one kid refuse to give the money back to him.
 I would like to have seen that conversation.

 The other place we really wanted to visit in Little Rock is the Little Rock Central High School National Historic Site.
-One of the things we really love about being nomads is the ability to take the boys to places where our Country’s history happened.
+One of the things we really love about being nomads is the ability to take the boys to places where our Country’s history actually happened.
 We feel like it makes a bigger impact to see it in person rather than just reading about it in some book.

 We weren’t alive in May of 1957.
 We’d, of course, learned about what happened at the Little Rock Central High School during that turbulent time, but we hadn’t learned much about it with the watered down version that’s taught in schools.
 We really didn’t know anything.
-The Visitor Center laid out really well.
+The Visitor Center laid it out really well.
 There’s so much information you could spend the better part of a day reading though it all and watching the videos.
 I’d never heard them called “the Little Rock Nine”, never thought about how brave they must have been, how hard they had to work to stay in school while so many wanted to find reasons to kick them out, and how they were representing an entire group of people.
 The whole world was watching these nine high school kids…just waiting to see if they failed or succeeded.
 That’s a lot of pressure.
 Reading about each of their stories was eye opening for all of us.

 The Little Rock Central High School National Historic Site includes the Visitor Center, this gas station where protests took place, and the High School itself.
 The high school is still a working school so the only way to tour it is on a Ranger led tour.
 We, unfortunately, didn’t get to go on one.
 I would have liked to, but timing didn’t work out.